Caster/calculator/README.md

     - Bonus points if you implement a unary square root operator (let's call that `sqrt`).

+## Repository contents

-This repository contains an example implementation of a **V10** calculator with unary operator support.
+This repository will contain an example implementation of a **V10** calculator with unary operator support.
+Furthermore, it will contain all other versions described above in earlier commits.
+To make this more clear, every commit that makes the implementation reach the next version is tagged.
+This makes it easy to browse an example implementation for every version, especially in GitHub.

+This particular commit contains **no implementation** yet.
+It is the first commit and only has some scaffolding: this file, GitHub workflows, a `pom.xml` with dependencies and some other Maven configuration.

 ## Contributing